 Our Senior legal experts outline the process to liquidate a company in Peru.
-Over the past few years, Peru has been one of the fast-growing countries in the world according to the World Bank Group.
-Its GDP growth rate was 4.4 % between 2009 and 2019.
+Over the past few years, Peru has been one of the fastest-growing countries in the world according to the World Bank Group.
+Its GDP growth rate in 2022 rose to 2.7%.
+The 2022 growth rate, since 2023 suffered a contraction of 0.8%.

-If you’re considering exiting the market in Peru it is important to know how to do this legally according to the country’s dissolution and liquidation process.
+If you’re considering exiting the market in Peru, it is important to know how to do this legally according to the country’s dissolution and liquidation process.
 This takes some time, as the system in Peru is complex.
-Make sure you find the right legal support to guide you through the liquidation process.
+Ensure you find the right legal support to guide you through the steps required to liquidate a company in Peru.
+Ensure you have the assistance to liquidate your company in Peru successfully.

 There are several circumstances which could influence a company’s decision to dissolve in Peru:

-1. The term set out in the company by-laws for its operational life expires
+- The term set out in the company by-laws for its operational life expires.

-2. The company completes its corporate purpose, doesn’t fulfill it for a prolonged period of time, or it cannot possibly fulfill it at all
+- The company completes its corporate purpose, doesn’t fulfill it for a prolonged period, or cannot possibly fulfill it at all.

-3. Continued inactivity in the General Shareholders Meeting
+- Continued inactivity in the General Shareholders Meeting.

-4. Total incurred losses that reduce the value of net assets to less than one-third of the company’s paid-in capital, (unless this capital is increased or reduced)
+- Total incurred losses that reduce the value of net assets to less than one-third of the company’s paid-in capital, (unless this capital is increased or reduced).

-5. Creditors approve an agreement of bankruptcy or insolvency, following due legal procedures
+- Creditors approve an agreement of bankruptcy or insolvency, following due legal procedures.

 Liquidation is the way towards finishing a business and distributing its assets to claimants.
 It is an occasion that normally happens when an organization is insolvent, which means it can’t pay its obligations when they are expected to.